1. People swimming at Gellert baths

 What are the Gellért Baths?

 Unveiled, like the adjoining hotel, just after World War I, the Gellért echoes Budapest’s Silver Age of the 1920s when its summer-only wave pool also opened.
-Interior tiling and decorative features remain faithful to this heritage, while men’s and women’s pools are still separate.
+Interior tiling and decorative features hark back to this heritage, while men’s and women’s pools have long been separate.

 Are they worth visiting?